toak/latex-aiias/README.md

 ### main.tex

 Leave it untouched if you don't have to change the style of the document.
-If you create a more sophisticated paper, make sure you send me the template.
+If you create a more sophisticated paper styles, make sure you send me the this file.
+I will include it in this repo.

+### AIIAS___Simple_paper.pdf

+The PDF file is created by overleaf.com or your local LateX installation.

 ## Why LateX?